and the goat rescue!

 Hey fam,

-I wake up at six thirty and pray with the four elders in my apartment.
+An average day in my life-I wake up at six thirty and pray with the four elders in my apartment.
 Then I pray on my own.
 Then I get up, lean my mattress back up against the wall because we only have two bed frames (Elder Bateman and I just put our mattresses on the floor each night at bed time) and take a nice refreshing shower.
 When the water is working, we shower in the small stream of water that comes from a tube in the wall.
 On mornings like today, we fill large yellow containers with water and dump it on our heads.
 That's right.
 The water doesn't always function quite like it should.
 But its all good.
 Then I make pancakes or toast and eat apples or mangoes.
 I have had a couple mangoes that I have picked right off the tree.
 Good stuff.
 Gineps are pretty good too.
 Kind of sour and bitter.
 Tasty though.
 I iron my shirt and get dressed by eight, and then study on my own and then with my companion until ten.
 At ten we throw our stuff together and go teach.
 We ride all the way up through May Pen town and out across the bridge.
 We ride up and down through the rolling hills teaching our investigators.

 My favorite investigator at this point is probably brother R. Brother R. is a 65+ yr. old jamaican.
 He has a really deep smokers voice and his insights, like his voice, are deep.
 He has a lot of character to him and a strong will to find the truth.
 He has been smoking the ganja since he was seven.
 We challenged him with the word of wisdom, and he has been clean for almost a week now.
 We have a lot of investigators, but most are reluctant to commit.
 Jamaicans seem to fear change.
 They want to do everything "On God's time", not realizing that if we are teaching them, its probably God's time.
 Their mindset is one of avoiding commitment and stress.
 They have no plans for the future and don't understand that God will not help them until they move.